chijiooke/real-stay-admin/README.md

-# 🏢 Real Stay – Admin Frontend
+# 🏢 Real Stay – Admin

 This is the **Admin Dashboard** for the Real Estate Platform, built with **Next.js**.
 It provides administrators and agents with tools to manage properties, users, and bookings, ensuring smooth operation of the platform.